leynos/syspath-hack/docs/users-guide.md

 The helper returns `None`; it mutates `sys.path` in place so import statements can resolve modules relative to the project root immediately afterwards.
-Use the optional `start` parameter when you want to search from somewhere other than the current working directory.
+Use the optional `start` parameter to search from a directory other than the current working directory.

 ## Choosing how paths are added